AET-DevOps25/team-releaserangers/docs/Monitoring_Alerting.md

 ## Overview

 We use Prometheus and Grafana for monitoring, with Loki and Promtail for log aggregation.
-Alerts are configured in Grafana and can send notifications via email when certain conditions are met (e.g., upload errors).
+One alert rule is configured in Grafana, can be monitored using our alert dashboard and trigger when certain conditions are met (upload errors).

 ## Components